ElvinC/gyroflow/README.md

 * Undistort and rotation perspective transform

 Work in progress:
 * Automatic/semi-automatic temporal gyro/video sync.
-Rough sync working (+/- 0.5 frame accuracy).
+Rough sync working (+/- 0.5 frame accuracy)
-* Camera orientation determination with respect to gyro.
+* Camera orientation determination with respect to gyro

 Not working (yet) and potential future additions:
 * Stabilization UI
 * Rolling shutter determination/correction (may or may not be required)
 * Improved low-pass filter and more stabilization modes (Time-lapse, separate pitch/yaw/roll smoothness control etc.)
-* Streamlining/optimizing the image processing pipeline.
+* Streamlining/optimizing the image processing pipeline